Noise estimation of SDE from a single data trajectory: Numerical Experiments

 \subsubsection{Practical settings used in our experiments}

-Unless stated otherwise, we use $k=7$ contiguous folds, a logarithmic grid $\Lambda=\{\alpha_{\min},\dots,\alpha_{\max}\}$ spanning several decades for $\alpha$, and $\mathcal{P}=\{0.3,0.4,0.5,0.7,0.85,0.95,1.0\}$ for $\rho$ (with $\rho=1.0$ recovering Lasso).
+Unless stated otherwise, we use $k=7$ contiguous folds, a logarithmic grid $\Lambda=\{\alpha_{\min},\dots,\alpha_{\max}\}$ spanning several decades for $\alpha$, and $\mathcal{P}=\{0.3,0.4,\\ 0.5,0.7,0.85,0.95,1.0\}$ for $\rho$ (with $\rho=1.0$ recovering Lasso).
 Feature blocks are built as

 with RMS column normalization applied separately to each block on the training portion of each fold.
 All reported coefficients are de-biased by restricted least squares on the selected support.
 Alongside $(\alpha^\dagger,\rho^\dagger)$ and $(\tilde n_\mu,\tilde n_\sigma)$, we provide the final model size, validation curves/surfaces, and \emph{$\delta$ vs.\ $n$} summaries to document the sparsity–accuracy trade-off achieved by \eqref{stochastic SINDy} in each example.
-Finally, let us discuss the results of our numerical experiments in the case of different classical examples.